-During the year, the war in Ukraine has continued to impact upon financial markets.
+During the year, there has been considerable economic disruption as a result of geopolitical factors, principally the Russian invasion of Ukraine.
+This has affected national economies globally, and has had a significant impact upon financial markets, which has in turn impacted the valuation of the Company's equity-linked option investment.
 However, the Board does not consider that there will be any significant impact on the Company's ability to continue as a going concern, for the following reasons:

-- The Company is closed-ended, as a result of which the Board has the power to decline requests to redeem shareholdings if it believes that such redemptions are not in the best interests of the Company; - Should the Board agree to a redemption, it would be offered to the investor at a price that the assets can be redeemed in the market.
-The Company itself would not be exposed to any losses that may arise; - The Company is less exposed to the risk of widespread investor sell-off, because of the defensive nature of the Company's investment profile.
-Other than through default or insolvency of the debt provider, investors will be aware that a key element of the Company's investment strategy is to provide capital protection, therefore limiting their exposure to falls in the markets of the kind that are currently being experienced; and - During the year and subsequent to the reporting date, the Board has received no enquiries, either directly or via the Investment Adviser, from investors wishing to redeem their shareholdings at any other time other than at the predetermined planned date of redemption.
+• The Company is closed-ended, as a result of which the Board has the power to decline requests to redeem shareholdings if it believes that such redemptions are not in the best interests of the Company;

+• Should the Board agree to a redemption, it would be offered to the investor at a price that the assets can be redeemed in the market.
+The Company itself would not be exposed to any losses that may arise;

+• The Company is less exposed to the risk of widespread investor sell-off, because of the defensive nature of the Company's investment profile.
+Other than through default or insolvency of the debt provider, investors will be aware that a key element of the Company's investment strategy is to provide capital protection, therefore limiting their exposure to falls in the markets of the kind that are currently being experienced; and

+• During the year and subsequent to the reporting date, the Board has received no enquiries, either directly or via the Investment Adviser, from investors wishing to redeem their shareholdings at any other time other than at the predetermined planned date of redemption.